thestackcollective/front-end-curriculum/lessons/module-3/lifecycle-methods.md

 ![React 16 component lifecycle methods chart](https://pbs.twimg.com/media/DZ-97vzW4AAbcZj?format=jpg)

 We'll take a deeper look into some of these methods in this lesson.
-There are a few that you will probably use throughout your time at Turing.
+There are a few that you will probably use throughout your time at TheStackCollective.
 This simplified diagram of the same lifecycle is what we will talk about in depth ([created here](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)):

 ![React 16 component lifecycle methods chart simplified](/assets/images/react-lifecycle-simplified.png)